VirtualEmbryo/foambryo/README.md

 ### Prerequisites

+**foambryo** requires Python >3.6 with pip.

-**foambryo** requires a prior segmentation of the multicellular aggregate into cell segmentation masks using one's favorite algorithm (watershed algorithm, [cellpose](https://www.cellpose.org) or any preferred one).
+**foambryo** requires the prior segmentation of images of multicellular aggregates into cell segmentation masks using one's favorite algorithm (watershed algorithm, [cellpose](https://www.cellpose.org) or any preferred one).
 The quality of the segmentation and the size of the original image will directly affect the precision of the inference results.

+#### Dependencies

+All required dependencies are installed by pip automatically.

-It relies on a companion tool [**delaunay-watershed**](https://github.com/VirtualEmbryo/delaunay-watershed) that we developed to construct precise multimaterial meshes from instance segmentations.
+**foambryo** relies on a companion tool [**delaunay-watershed**](https://github.com/VirtualEmbryo/delaunay-watershed) that we developed to construct precise multimaterial meshes from instance segmentations.
 From these multimaterial meshes, one can efficiently and robustly measure junction angles and interface curvatures to invert the **Young-Dupré** and **Laplace** laws and infer the **surface tensions** $\gamma_{ij}$ and **cell pressures** $p_i$ underlying the mechanical equilibrium of foam-like cell aggregates.

 The viewer is based on [**Polyscope**](https://github.com/nmwsharp/polyscope), a C++/Python viewer designed to visualize 3-dimensional geometrical, in particular meshes.

+#### Operating systems

+This package should work on any OS and was tested on the following macOS and Linux systems:

+macOS: BigSur (11.7.9) and Ventura (13.5)
+Linux: Ubuntu 16.04

 ### Installation